ex-punctis/ex-punctis.github.io/_posts/2018-11-17-Car-spectrum.md

 {% include two-small-images.html left-img = '/images/2018-11-17/lab-km-freq.svg' right-img = '/images/2018-11-17/lab-ms-freq.svg' %}

 K-means (n=30) in RGB produced a nice arrangement of cluster centres.
 Unfortunately, the algorithm yielded inaccurate cluster frequencies when checked against black and white cars.
 K-means in other colour spaces suffered the same fate.
-The performance of mean shift was rather disappointing as well.
+The performance of mean shift was even more disappointing.

 #### Agglomerative clustering in RGB